⏳ 10 min read · Last updated: March 2026

 This is also the easiest option to tuck under a shelf or mount above a small kit.
 The frame stays slim.
 Fan noise is not an issue here.
 Setup is about as low-fuss as it gets.
 Just keep expectations realistic, because these are best for one small growing area, not a wider setup.

 The tradeoff is that you give up some flexibility and coverage.
 So if you plan to expand or want one light to do a bit of everything, step up to the Mars.
 But if you want a cheap, clean starting point, this one is hard to beat.
+Curious what running these strips actually costs per month?
+Check the grow light electricity cost guide.

 🎯 How to Choose the Right One

 I would make the decision based on your biggest real-world constraint, not on whichever product has the longest feature list.
+Not sure how much light your specific setup needs?
+The hydroponic grow light calculator gives you a wattage estimate in under a minute.

 - 🌿 Pick the Mars Hydro TS-600 if you want the safest all-around choice for herbs, basil, and low-noise apartment growing.